storj/storj/docs/blueprints/linux-setup.md

 ## Implementation
 ### Debian package
+- create a storj debian git
 - Implement the debian package skeleton using dh-make-golang.
-It will create a debian directory that contains all the necessary files to generate the package using dpkg-buildpackage
+It will create a debian directory that contains all the necessary files to generate the package using dpkg-buildpackage.
+Commit it to the storj debian git.
-- - adapt the Makefile to ease packaging:
-    - add a `make install` target should be added.
-It would copy the binaries to the right directories (typically /usr/local/bin).
-It should be configurable with a destination directory DESTDIR so that `make install DESTDIR=dir` installs the binary into `dir/usr/local/bin` and a configuration template `config.yaml` in `/etc/storagenode`.
-    - add a `clean` target that removes the binaries (the target name does not have to be `clean`)
-    - `deb` target that builds the package with the right version (should be equal to the version of the binary).
-    - add a `storagenode-test` target that will test the installation
-- write a Linux installation and auto-update contributor guide
-- modify the `debian/rules` file to embed the binaries and temporarly embed a `config.yaml` file in.
+- modify the `debian/rules` file to embed a `config.yaml` template file.
 - create the `storj-storagenode` system user in the post-installation script (`debian/postinst`).
 It should own the storage directory.
 - Implement a systemD service running storagenode binary.
 It will be installed by calling `dh_installsystemd` in `debian/rules`
     - https://vincent.bernat.ch/en/blog/2017-systemd-golang
     - https://vincent.bernat.ch/en/blog/2018-systemd-golang-socket-activation
 - Create the debconf script that will gather user inputs and saves the config.yaml file in the configuration folder.
     - http://www.fifi.org/doc/debconf-doc/tutorial.html
-- Adapt the storage node updater
+- Check that the node updater runs on Linux; adapt it if needed.
 - Implement a service running the storage node updater
 - Adapt the recovery mechanism.
 SystemD has a `OnFailure` directive.
 - create the man page
 - add a menu entry
     - https://www.debian.org/doc/packaging-manuals/menu.html/ch3.html
 - changelog
+- write a Linux installation and auto-update contributor guide

 ### Repository
 - serve the package using reprepro
     - https://wiki.debian.org/DebianRepository/SetupWithReprepro
     - or use an already existing docker image (like https://github.com/bbinet/docker-reprepro)
-- Upload the package: using ssh?

 ### RPM
 - Generate a script to gather user input: https://superuser.com/questions/408852/is-it-possible-to-get-users-input-during-installation-of-rpm